-Health human resource planning in Barbados has in part been shaped by responses to shortages in key areas.
-In 2005 Barbados had 18 physicians per 10,000 people, which is comparable with Canada's current ratio of 20 per 10,000 (WHO, 2012).
-However, severe specialist shortages exist in undersubscribed domains of care such as podiatry, radiology, psychiatry, and medical oncology, wherein the public health care system has had to recruit foreign physicians to meet patient needs (Campbell et al., 2008; PAHO, 2008).
-In 2008, the University of the West Indies (UWI), Cave Hill campus in Barbados expanded its School of Clinical Medicine and Research, which provided the last two years of the UWI medical training, into a full medical sciences faculty capable of training physicians in the full, five year, British modelled curriculum (UWI, 2012).
-It is thought that the opening of this training facility may assist with meeting Barbados' health worker needs as well as those of the neighbouring islands of the Eastern Caribbean.
-Historically, physicians in the English-speaking Caribbean have been educated primarily at the University of the West Indies' Mona campus in Jamaica, since 1948, and at the Trinidad campus since 1989 and may have returned to their home countries, including Barbados, for their last two years of training, internship, residencies and to practice (UWI, 2012).
+Health human resource planning in Barbados has been shaped by responses to shortages in key areas.
+In 2005 Barbados had 18 physicians per 10,000 people (Barbados, 2012b), which is comparable with Canada's current ratio of 20 per 10,000 (WHO, 2012).
+However, severe specialist shortages exist in undersubscribed domains of care such as podiatry, radiology, psychiatry, and medical oncology, wherein the public health care system has had to recruit physicians to meet patient needs (Campbell et al., 2008; PAHO, 2008).
+In 2008, the University of the West Indies, Cave Hill campus in Barbados opened a medical sciences faculty capable of training physicians (UWI, 2012).
+It is thought that the opening of this training facility may assist with meeting Barbados' health worker needs if adequate numbers of physicians can be trained and choose to remain in Barbados.
+Historically, physicians in the English-speaking Caribbean have been educated primarily at University of the West Indies' Mona campus in Jamaica, and have returned to their home countries, including Barbados, for their residencies and to practice (UWI, 2012).

-In the early 2000s, Barbados faced severe nursing shortages in several specialty areas (PAHO, 2008).
+In the early 2000s, Barbados faced severe nursing shortages in several areas (PAHO, 2008).
 Between 1999 and 2003, Barbados experienced a 17% national decline in the number of available nurses, with the country having 37 nurses per 10,000 people in 2000 (PAHO, 2008).
-As with many other English-speaking Caribbean nations, Barbados faces attrition of its nursing staff through

-North American recruitment and emigration to the United States, Canada, and formerly the United Kingdom, and in the short term has relied on the importation of nurses from Guyana, Nigeria and the Philippines to meet its own health system needs (PAHO, 2008).
+As with many other English-speaking Caribbean nations, Barbados faces attrition of its nursing staff through emigration to the United States, Canada, and the United Kingdom, and in the short term has relied on the importation of nurses from Nigeria and the Philippines to meet its own health system needs (PAHO, 2008).
 Currently, Barbados has 49 nurses and midwives per 10,000 people, in comparison with Canada's rate of 104 per 10,000 people (WHO, 2012).
 In response to the need for a greater number of nurses in the country, the Government of Barbados increased the number of annual training spots from 90 to 120, and lowered the age of admission to the nursing program from 18 to 16 years old (PAHO, 2008).
-The increased size of the most recent graduating cohorts has begun to improve the nursing shortfall (Ministry of Health, 2009).
-Shortages in several related key areas remain, especially rehabilitation therapy and radiography (PAHO, 2008).
+The increased size of the most recent graduating cohorts may have begun to address the nursing shortfall (Ministry of Health, 2009).
+Shortages in several related key areas remain, including occupational therapy, physical therapy, and other health disciplines (PAHO, 2008).